Nifedipine in Pregnancy – Uses and Side Effects

 Tips for Pregnant Women

-It is always recommended to avoid any sort of unnecessary medication, especially if it is something that is not prescribed by your doctor.
+It is always recommended to avoid any unnecessary medication, especially if it is something that your doctor does not prescribe.
 Following are some tips for you to have a better understanding:

 - It is highly unlikely for your doctor to prescribe this medicine unless you experience a sudden case of preterm labour.
 Moreover, in any other situation, this medicine will not be used at any point during your pregnancy.

 - Pregnancy is a delicate phase.
-Ensure that you follow the advice of your doctor, and are taking your medications on time.
+Ensure you follow your doctor’s advice and take your medications on time.

 - Nifedipine and other such medicines are prescribed only in extreme cases.